kyma-project/api-gateway/docs/user/tutorials/01-35-expose-workload-noauth-gardener.md

-# Expose a Workload
+# Expose a Workload with noAuth in SAP BTP, Kyma runtime

-This tutorial shows how to expose an unsecured instance of the HTTPBin Service and call its endpoints.
+This tutorial shows how to expose an unsecured instance of the HTTPBin Service and call its endpoints using the `noAuth` access strategy.

+## Context

+The `noAuth` access strategy allows public access to your workload without any authentication or authorization checks.
+This is useful for:
+- Development and testing environments
+- Public APIs that don't require authentication
+- Services that implement their own authentication logic

 > [!WARNING]
->  Exposing a workload to the outside world is a potential security vulnerability, so be careful.
-In a production environment, always secure the workload you expose with [JWT](./01-40-expose-workload-jwt.md).
+> Exposing a workload without authentication is a potential security vulnerability.
+In production environments, always secure your workloads with proper authentication such as [JWT](./01-40-expose-workload-jwt.md).

+To expose a workload without authentication, create an APIRule with `noAuth: true` configured for each path you want to expose publicly.

 ## Prerequisites

 - You have Istio and API Gateway modules in your cluster.
-See [Quick Install](https://kyma-project.io/02-get-started/01-quick-install.html) for open-source Kyma.
+See [Adding and Deleting a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?locale=en-US&version=Cloud).

 ## Steps

-To expose your workload, create an APIRule.
-For each path you want to expose unsecured, configure a rule with `noAuth: true`.

 >[!NOTE]
-> To expose a workload using APIRule in version `v2`, the workload must be a part of the Istio service mesh.
+> To expose a workload using APIRule in version `v2`, the workload must be part of the Istio service mesh.
 See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/external-content/istio/docs/user/tutorials/01-40-enable-sidecar-injection.html#enable-istio-sidecar-proxy-injection).

 <!-- tabs:start -->
 #### **Kyma Dashboard**
-1. Go to **Discovery and Network > API Rules** and choose **Create**.
+1. In a namespace of you choice go to **Discovery and Network > API Rules** and choose **Create**.
 2. Provide all the required configuration details.
 3. Add a rule with the following configuration.
     - **Access Strategy**: `noAuth`